dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 ## example: Wordlist - linking together

+Now let's turn to joining information from multiple tables into one.
 The information in the different tables are linked to each other via what is called primary and foreign keys.
 The primary key in a table is found in the column ID and uniquely identifies each row.
 In a FormTable, it identifies each form, in a ParameterTable, each parameter and so on.
 There are also foreign keys, these are links to rows in other tables.